grafana/alloy/docs/design/1161-standardize-stdlib.md

 3. Add standard library usage to usage stats, so usage of deprecated identifiers can be tracked over time, allowing maintainers to make an informed decision for if they can be removed alongside a major release.

+Additionally, as this change may introduce new instances where custom component names shadow a namespace, we should add a warning to notify the user of shadowing (if detected).